llucbrell/audrey2/readme.md

 Help Audrey to grow with human blood!!

-Write your own seed or scion, share it in npme and.. you will never be a dentist!
+Write your own [seed](https://github.com/llucbrell/audrey-seed-template) or scion, share it in npm and.. you will never be a dentist!

 ## License